When Safety Takes a Day Off: Why Permit-to-Work Systems Fail

 Considering how crucial work permits are, it is essential to ensure they are prepared at the right time.
 One common reason permits fail is that they are either prepared too far in advance or after the work has already begun.

-When permits are prepared too far in advance, it can cause delays and unnecessary expenses, as they may expire before the construction work starts.
-Conversely, when permits are prepared after the work has already begun, it can result in significant legal and financial consequences.
+When permits are prepared too far in advance, it can lead to delays and unnecessary expenses, as they may expire before construction work begins.
+Conversely, when permits are prepared after the work has already started, it can result in significant legal and financial consequences.
+Timely issuance is a key tenet in effective permit-to-work procedures.

 Inadequate Hazard Coverage